-- 6.34.
+6.35.
 The strategic diagram below shows the concept of a Green Link to enhance the Green Infrastructure around Southwell.
 However, it will be reliant on the cumulative impact of individual planning applications and projects to deliver the small pieces of the wider strategy.
-The plan will seek to improve the health and functioning of areas of the Green Link in order to protect ecological connections between dispersed habitats and to give local residents and visitors a greater incentive to use the network of Public Rights of Ways (PROWs) which interconnect to give a circular route around the town. - 6.35.
+The plan will seek to improve the health and functioning of areas of the Green Link in order to protect ecological connections between dispersed habitats and to give local residents and visitors a greater incentive to use the network of Public Rights of Ways (PROWs) which interconnect to give a circular route around the town.

+6.36.
 The Green Link, which is based on existing PROWs, acknowledges the value of the woodland along the river Greet on the Northeast of the town, the Southwell Trail with its neighbouring meadowlands and Norwood Park.
 The Link also extends from the open land between Southwell and Halam, through the Westhorpe Conservation Area and along the southern edge of the town including the Memorial Gardens and Higgons Mead.
+The intention is to help conserve the rural character of the town and maintain attractive PROWs linked to open spaces, for the benefit of the public and wildlife.

-- E5.1 Development proposals will be supported that could contribute to the creation of a Green Link around Southwell to help conserve the rural character of the town and maintain attractive PROWs linked to open spaces, for the benefit of the public and wildlife. - E5.2 This policy requires development proposals which are likely to have an impact on the Green Link from physical presence or pressure from activity to protect and enhance the Green Link by: - I. Wherever possible, improving the continuity of the public access within the Green Link and its value as a wildlife corridor. - II.
-Wherever possible increasing the access from the Green Link to the wider network of PROWs around Southwell; improving its landscape features to help maintain it as an attractive amenity for the public and making it a more valuable biodiversity asset.
+- E5.1 Development proposals that would contribute to the creation of a Green Link around Southwell will be supported in principle subject to all other Development Plan provisions.
+This is to help conserve the rural character of the town and maintain attractive PROWs linked to open spaces, for the benefit of the public and wildlife. - E5.2 Development proposals which will impact on the Green Link through their physical presence or pressure from activity will be supported only if accompanied by measures to protect and enhance the Green Link by: - wherever possible, improving the continuity of public access within the Green Link and its value as a wildlife corridor. - II.
+Wherever possible increasing access between the Green Link and the wider network of PROWs around Southwell; enhancing its landscape features to help maintain it as an attractive amenity for the public; and making it a more valuable biodiversity asset.